Aero-F1/F1-Wing-Basics/FirstTime.md

-# F1 Wing Basics - Beginner Project (FIrst Time In GitHub)
+# F1 Wing Basics - Beginner Project (First Time In GitHub)

 This is a simple project where I explore the aerodynamics of a Formula 1 front wing.